-- B.54 Over recent years a number of housing reviews have been undertaken to assess the housing situation and recommend ways in which it can be addressed. - B.55 In October 2014 the Lyons Housing Review was published.
-The review was commissioned by the Labour Party and identified that: - Insufficient land is being brought forward for new housing and that communities are not able to take responsibility for the homes required, or are using planning powers reactively; and - The capacity to build more housing has reduced significantly as it has become concentrated in the hands of a small number of volume house builders, whilst the number of smaller builders has reduced. - Overall the report recommended that the delivery of new homes be increased to 200,000 per annum by 2020.
-It also recommended that capital investment should be made in housing and that housing should be a priority for the new (post-election) Government. - B.56 The Elphicke-House Report (January 2015) reviewed the role of local authorities in increasing housing supply.
+- Insufficient land is being brought forward for new housing and that communities are not able to take responsibility for the homes required, or are using planning powers reactively; and - The capacity to build more housing has reduced significantly as it has become concentrated in the hands of a small number of volume house builders, whilst the number of smaller builders has reduced. - Overall the report recommended that the delivery of new homes be increased to 200,000 per annum by 2020.
+It also recommended that capital investment should be made in housing and that housing should be a priority for the new (post-election) Government. - B.65 The Elphicke-House Report (January 2015) reviewed the role of local authorities in increasing housing supply.
 It recommended that local authorities become housing delivery enablers in their areas, to proactively assess and lead on facilitating new housing development in their areas.
 To enhance the role of authorities as delivery enablers, the report recommended increased community involvement; clearer housing market assessments; increased housebuilding by reduced bureaucracy and more flexible funding.